 After years and years of speculation, Ewan McGregor confirmed his return as Jedi Master Obi-Wan Kenobi for a new series on Disney+ at the 2019 D23 Expo.
-But the Obi-Wan series has suffered many delays and setbacks over the years.
+But the Obi-Wan Kenobi series has suffered many delays and setbacks over the years.
 First as a movie, then as a series.
 However, things are finally back on track, with shooting set to start in the not-too-distant future.
-Here’s everything we know about the Obi-Wan Kenobi series so far:
+So far we’ve gotten even more info including a logo and the news that Hayden Christensen will be returning as Darth Vader.
+Not to mention, a closer look at the show that aired during Disney+ Day.
+Here’s everything we know about Obi-Wan Kenobi so far:

 Will It Be A Limited Series?